How to Measure Openings for Folding Doors (Bi-Fold Systems): A Complete Step-by-Step Guide by KozijnenPro

 Measure vertically from the subfloor or structural base to the underside of the header at left, center, and right — then use the smallest result.

 If your final flooring (tile, timber, etc.) is not yet installed, record its thickness and subtract it from your measurement.
-This prevents panels from rubbing against the finished floor later.
+This prevents folding door panels from rubbing against the finished floor later.
 Example: rough height 2100 mm; tile buildup 15 mm → order height 2085 mm.

 Diagonal measurements of a folding door.